Mauricio650/AutoMailSender---GOOD-FIRST-ISSUE/README.md

 - The script automatically processes all rows in the Excel file
 - You can include additional validations before sending emails
 - The script can update the Excel file in case of invalid data (like missing emails)

-- You can also include additional validations before sending emails.
-- The script can update the Excel file in case of invalid data (like missing emails).

 ---

 ## 📄 License